ibm-cloud-docs/cephaas/block_storage_volume_sds_manage_storage_limits.md

 ## Overview
 {: #manage-storage-limit-overview}

-With SDSaaS, you can create up to 750 boot and data Block Storage volumes per account in a region.
+With CephaaS, you can create up to 750 data Block Storage volumes per account in a deployment.
 You can request an increase of this quota by contacting [IBM Support](/unifiedsupport/cases/add){: external} and submitting a support case.

-Capacity for secondary volumes ranges 10 - 16,000 GB.
+Capacity for secondary volumes ranges from 1 - 16,000 GB.
 You can also expand volume capacity within its IOPS tier profile or custom band.

 ## Volume count and storage limits checklist